 The World Patient Safety Day builds on a successful series of Global Ministerial Summits on Patient Safety pioneered in 2016 at London as well as relentless advocacy by leaders from all sectors – politicians, patient champions, patient safety experts and global public health leaders.
 The establishment of an annual World Patient Safety Day will give an opportunity to providers, seekers and managers of health care services to join a platform and express solidarity and compassion to make health care safer.

-Lightening up prominent monuments for World Patient Safety Day
+Lightening up prominent monuments for WPSD

 Further information can be found here:

-New released the WHO offers also a broad range of campaign materials such as posters, campaign logo, templates for roll-ups and social media frames.
+The WHO offers also a broad range of campaign materials such as posters, campaign logo, templates for roll-ups and social media frames.

 Events & Lightening up monuments around the World on Patient Safety Day 2019 & 2020